-Oats and bananas go so well together, not just in oatmeal or cookies, when you blend them together in your food processor you’ll get the most delicious banana pancake batter in the world.
+Oats and bananas go so well together, not just in oatmeal or cookies – when you blend them you’ll get the most delicious banana pancake batter in the world.

 How To Make Healthy Oatmeal Banana Pancakes

-- Preheat a non-stick skillet and pour the batter forming small, palm-sized pancakes
+- Preheat and grease a non-stick skillet and pour the batter forming small, palm-sized pancakes.

 - Cook until golden brown on both sides and serve immediately with your favorite toppings